This article provides a beginner’s guide to ebooks and how to get started with self-publishing them.

 - Keep track of your sales in real-time with an analytics dashboard.
 Generate reports and see different types of charts to understand your data and trends.

-Plus, we have a team of publishing professionals ready to assist you.
+Whether you're a New York Times Bestseller or newbie writer, we have a team of publishing professionals ready to assist you.
 After uploading your first manuscript, our team will review it to ensure it meets industry and store standards.
 If there are issues to fix, you can choose to get them taken care of by our pros in two business days.
 See here for more details.

 If you want to do things yourself, we got all the help guides and resources.
 All in all, you’re not alone.
 Since 2015, we helped indies authors publish more than 100,00 digital books.